bjoernager/bzipper/README.md

 As Librum is optimised exclusively for a single, binary format, it *may* outperform other libraries that are more generic in nature.

 The `librum-benchmarks` binary compares multiple scenarios using Librum and other, similar crates.
-According to my runs on an AMD Ryzen 7 3700X with default settings, these benchmarks indicate that Librum usually outperforms the other tested crates -- as demonstrated in the following table:
+According to my runs on an AMD Ryzen 7 3700X with default settings, these benchmarks indicate that Librum usually outperforms the other tested crates &ndash; as demonstrated in the following table:

 | Benchmark                          | [Bincode] | [Borsh] | Librum | [Postcard] |
 | :--------------------------------- | --------: | ------: | ------: | ---------: |